-How Can My Business Make a Profit and I Have No Cash?
+How Can My Business Make a Profit Without Cash?

 Profits, profits, profits!
 Business people, bankers, and investors are always talking about profits.
 Profits are important to a business, but profits aren't as important as cash.